FiberJW/react-native-stylehooks/README.md

 import * as React from 'react';
 import * as ReactDOM from 'react-dom';
 import { View, Text } from 'react-native';
-import { Stylehooks } from 'react-native-stylehooks';
+import { StyleSheet } from 'react-native-stylehooks';

 function App() {
   const styles = useStyles();